IgniteUI/igniteui-docfx/en/components/input_group_reactive_forms.md

 }
 ```

-In that case the movie, the full name, the email and the genres form's fields are required and the form won't be submitted, unless they have values.
+In our case the `movie`, `fullName`, `email`, and `genres` form fields are required and the form won't be submitted, unless their values are set.

 ### API References
 <div class="divider--half"></div>